Times are approximate and vary according to individual and group needs

 spatial reasoning (puzzles, block play, other works involving use of space, angles, density - all of these concepts contribute to broader mathematical understanding)

 Circle time.
 Lots of music, lots of participation, lots of movement, lots of self expression.
-New materials in the classroom are introduced are generally shared at this time.
 Circle time can last anywhere from 5 minutes to 30, depending on the children's engagement, interest and attention span on that particular day.
 Like everything else, we watch them carefully and follow their lead.

 large motor (bikes, sand box play, climbing, swinging, running)